XRPLF/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/use-checks/look-up-checks-by-recipient.md

 ---
 html: look-up-checks-by-recipient.html
 parent: use-checks.html
+seo:
-blurb: Get a list of pending checks sent to an account.
+    description: Get a list of pending checks sent to an account.
 labels:
   - Checks
 ---